Closing the gender superannuation gap

 - Fewer women occupy senior executive and board level positions.

-- Women typically retire earlier than men on average and live longer than men - up to 4.4 years longer for a female born today
+- Women typically retire earlier than men on average and live longer than men - on average about 4 years longer for a woman born today.

 What are the solutions?